Genskill2/02-bootcamp-estimate-pi-GouthamVinod/README.md

        python3 estimate.py

-to check the whether your implementation is good.
+to check the whether your implementation is successful.